FraLaz1971/pybeginner/README.txt

 ## terminal usage examples:
 Here are shown how is possible to run the examples on the shell terminals.
+It is a matter of just typing the name of the interpreter and giving in input to it the program file name, plus input parameters if they are needed.
 The names in square brackets like \<somename\> are placeholders to be customized in the specific commands.
 ### example running on bash terminal.